Types of Reasoning Questions in Competitive Exams

 Santosh Dhamala

-The ability to intentionally employ logic by concluding both new and existing knowledge to seek the truth is the reason.
+The reason is the ability to intentionally employ logic by concluding both new and existing knowledge to seek the truth.

-The ability to intentionally employ logic by concluding both new and existing knowledge to seek the truth is the reason.
-It is frequently seen as a defining trait of humans and is intimately related to uniquely humans.
+The reason is the ability to intentionally employ logic by concluding both new and existing knowledge to seek the truth.
+It is frequently seen as a defining trait of humans and is intimately related to unique humans.

 The reasoning may be divided into various forms